lgeurts/azure-devops-pipeline/README.md

 ## Authors

-The initial setup and this file was created by [Luc Geurts](https://lgeurts.github.io) and has contributions from [Paulo Schwab Rocha](https://github.com/pschwab1).
+The initial setup and this file were created by [Luc Geurts](https://lgeurts.github.io).
+Thx to [Paulo Schwab Rocha](https://github.com/pschwab1) for his excellent contributions.

 <3